rdrayer/38_express2/conceptual.md

 Answer the following questions below:

 - What is a JWT?
+Json web token.
+It's a token that's generated post authentication that allows you to access different parts of an application without having to authenticate every time you head to a new route or what not.

 - What is the signature portion of the JWT?
 What does it do?